jbfiche/Deep-Learning-formation/README.md

-# Workshop: Bioimage analysis applications based on machine learning
+# Workshop: Bioimage analysis using deep learning

+This workshop is organized by Biocampus Montpellier.
+This repository contains only the document related to the Deep Learning part.

-You can access the workshop [here](https://montpellierressourcesimagerie.github.io/mri-workshop-machine-learning/).
+You can access the exercises and slides [here](https://jbfiche.github.io/Deep_Learning_formartion/).